St. Louis Community Development Financial Institution Coalition

 Collaborate to drive innovative financial tools for high-impact community investments.

-By nature of their nonprofit status, all Coalition members offer mission-driven loans and other resources that tend to be more flexible and accessible than traditional financing.
+All Coalition members offer mission-driven loans and other resources that tend to be more flexible and accessible than traditional financing.
 Loans and resources are deployed across the region into some of St. Louis’ most economically distressed communities.

 CDFIs and the Ferguson Commission Report